gchatelet/gcc_cpp_mangling_documentation/README.md

 - `3foo`
 - `Pv` stands for "pointer to void".
 Since it's not a basic type it's accounted as a symbol.
 - `S_` refers to the first symbol encoded, here `Pv`.

+Note: `foo` is a declaration, not a type and so it doesn't account as a substituable symbol.